memtt/malt/README.md

 If you do not use the matt wrapper and use directly LD_PRELOAD you can use the Environnement variables :

-	MATT_OPTIONS="stack:enabled=true;output:indent=true;"
+	MALT_OPTIONS="stack:enabled=true;output:indent=true;"
-	MATT_CONFIG="config.ini"
+	MALT_CONFIG="config.ini"
-	MATT_STACK="libunwind"
+	MALT_STACK="libunwind"

 About stacks
 ------------

-MATT use two ways to rebuild stacks, the default one rely on glibc backtrace but we observe severals segfaults on some intel tools such as Intel OpenMP and Intel MPI so we also provide a more robust approach based on libunwind if present on your system at build time.
+MALT use two ways to rebuild stacks, the default one rely on glibc backtrace but we observe severals segfaults on some intel tools such as Intel OpenMP and Intel MPI so we also provide a more robust approach based on libunwind if present on your system at build time.
 You can provide it with :